darkninja1/darkninja1/README.md

 > Developer and Programming Enthusiast

 ## Latest Projects
-- [Alea (Radio Music Player)](https://dahonzak.github.io/Alea/) | A radio/music player that runs statically with the ability to add announcements and other features like automatic weather reports | In Development
+- Aracari (News Site) | A news website with unique user and content verification as well as games and more. | In Development

 - Kosmos (World building tool) | Great map and story creator for games like D&D | In Development